infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 # Escape-from-Tarkov-Auto-Examine ![Stars](https://img.shields.io/github/stars/Avnsx/Escape-from-Tarkov-Auto-Examine?style=plastic&logo=appveyor) ![Downloads](https://img.shields.io/github/downloads/Avnsx/Escape-from-Tarkov-Auto-Examine/total?label=.exe%20downloads&style=plastic)
 ## Description
 New Account?
-Eft just wiped?
+EFT just wiped?
 Not a problem anymore!
 This one click code continously auto examines all items on a pre-selected Trader.
 Giving you free EXP & taking away the pain of having to examine items in raid.
 Not really detectable, you're safe to use this without being scared of getting banned.*

 ## Dependencies
 If you don't want to use the .exe version from the releases tab on the right; you'll have to install python and run below in cmd: